angegar/angegar.github.io/docs/Kubernetes/kubernetes-wordpress/README.md

 # Ingress
 <img src="images/ingress.png"/>

-*An ingress is a reverse proxy used to reach the internal applications from a client ouside the cluster.*
+*An ingress is a reverse proxy used to reach the internal applications from a client outside the cluster.*

-Let's create our unsecure wordpress ingress
+Let's create our insecure wordpress ingress

 ```shell
 kubectl apply -f manifests/ingress-tls.yaml